armin-reichert/mazes/README.md

 ## Maze generation algorithms

-A NOTE to all who are interested in the content of this repository: The idiots of moderators at StackExchange deleted some of my answers there because I just wanted to help people implementing some maze algorithms by pointing to this repository.
+A note to allof you who are interested in the content of this repository: The idiots of moderators at StackExchange deleted some of my answers there because I just wanted to help people implementing some maze algorithms by pointing to this repository.
 These morons claimed I would do "self promoting".
 Self promoting what?
 Free code with an MIT license or the documentation, animations etc.?

 @StackExchange: Fuck you.